MicrosoftDocs/EMDocs/contributor-guide/create-links-markdown.md

 If you have selectors embedded in an include, you would use this sort of linking:

-    > [AZURE.SELECTOR-LIST (Dropdown1 | Dropdown2 )]
+    > [EMS.SELECTOR-LIST (Dropdown1 | Dropdown2 )]
     - [(Text1 | Example1 )](../articles/service-folder/article-name1.md)
     - [(Text1 | Example2 )](../articles/service-folder/article-name2.md)
     - [(Text2 | Example3 )](../articles/service-folder/article-name3.md)
     - [(Text2 | Example4 )](../articles/service-folder/article-name4.md)

-To link to a page on ACOM (such as a pricing page, SLA page or anything else that is not a documentation article), use an absolute URL, but omit the locale.
+To link to a page on EMS (such as a pricing page, a Service Level Agreement page, or anything else that is not a documentation article), use an absolute URL, but omit the locale.
 The goal here is that links work in GitHub and on the rendered site:

     [link text](http://azure.microsoft.com/pricing/details/virtual-machines/)

 To test your links, push your page to your fork and view it in the rendered view and publish to Sandbox.
 The cross links on the GitHub version of the page should work as long as the targets of the URLs are present in your fork.

-Our [markdown template for technical articles](../markdown templates/markdown-template-for-new-articles.md/) shows an alternate way to create crosslinks in markdown so all the crosslinks are coded together at the end of the article, even while they display inline.

 ## Reference-style links